-Appendix A: Sound Chamber Fundamentals
+Sound Chamber Fundamentals

 Reflections and interference inside of a sound chamber can distort the stimulus frequency or have an undesirable effect on the stimulus level.
-This appendix provides supplemental information on these issues and correctly setting-up your sound chamber.
+This section provides supplemental information on these issues and correctly setting-up your sound chamber.